gcallah/MiscWriting/AI/AIAndSemiotics/AIandSemiotics.md

 New York, NY: Harper.

 - Block, Ned (2003).
 "Searle's Argument Against Cognitive Science," in *Views into the Chinese Room: New Essays on Searle and Artificial Intelligence*, ed.
 Preston J. Bishop, 70–79.
 Oxford: Oxford University Press.

+- Carroll, Lewis (1895).
+"What the Tortoise Said to Achilles." *Mind*, Vol. 4, No. 14: 278-280.

 - Chalmers, David J. (1995).
 "On Implementing a Computation." *Minds and Machines*, vol. 4, no. 4, 1994, pp. 391–402, https://doi.org/10.1007/BF00974166.